Quantum entanglement recognition

-We adapt a convolutional neural network to process the two-dimensional image of the quantum state as shown in Fig.~\ref{Fig.1}(b), for details see Appendix~\ref{AppA}.
+We adapt a convolutional neural network to process the two-dimensional image of the quantum state as shown in Fig.~\ref{Fig.1}(b).
+Two layers of feature maps, comprising 64 and 32 features respectively, are extracted from the images.
+These feature information are then flattened and fitted across the images from the training library to their respective $N_{\rm bin}$ labels.
+See Appendix~\ref{AppA} for more details on the network.
 We quantify the classification accuracy on test images by the signed binning error distance $\delta = n - n_{\rm ANN}$ measuring the difference between the bin label $n$ from the exact entanglement content and $n_{\rm ANN}$ predicted by the ANN.
 A typical distribution of $\delta$ for various $2 \leq N_{\rm bin} \leq 10$ is shown in Fig.~\ref{Fig.1}(c) for a specific benchmark problem.
 Importantly, the entanglement classification exhibits a well-defined error, whose distribution is sharply peaked around $\delta=0$, implying no error, with some further appreciable weight only for $\delta=\pm 1$.